Last update: November 2017

-The Effective Altruism Foundation (EAF) has four ongoing projects which operate very differently, and our activities generally have an indirect and multiplicative impact (“meta”).
-One example is our work on spreading the ideas of Effective Altruism and supporting EA local groups, many of which in turn inspire many new people with EA ideas.
+Our activities generally have an indirect and multiplicative impact (“meta”).
+One example is our work on spreading the ideas of effective altruism and supporting EA local groups, many of which in turn inspire many new people with EA ideas.
 We are always looking for new ways to improve both our impact assessment criteria and methodology, and will continue to update this page with fresh results.
 In the meantime, we have provided an outline of our activities below so that you can personally assess our impact.
 Detailed information on our work can also be found on our transparency site.

 Effective Altruism Foundation